innolitics/rdm/rdm/init_files/documents/quality_manual/SOPs/new_product.md

 The following user roles are required to execute this SOP:

-- Quality Systems SME
-- All roles under "Required Roles to Review" for the SOP to be changed
-- All roles under "Required Roles to Execute" for the SOP to be changed
+- All roles listed in the quality manual are required

 # Required Roles to Review